Sri Lanka Flag

 High progressive income tax rates in Sri Lanka

-Rental Income: Net rental income is taxed at progressive rates, from 5% to 35%.
+Rental Income: Net rental income by nonresident foreigners is taxed at a flat rate of 20%.

 Capital Gains: Capital Gains Tax was abolished in April 2002.